Decriminalize

 U.S. with no need to regulate, have health checks etc (Canada the closest

-U.K. to public brothels in Australia and New Zealand.
-But street work is illegal
+in the U.K. to public brothels in Australia and New Zealand.
+But street work

-in almost all the world and in New Zealand is resulting in huge citizen outcry.
+is illegal in almost all the world and in New Zealand is resulting in huge

-STREETS!
+THE STREETS!
 And for those addicted into drug rehab but most refuse.
-But as long as
+But as

-you insist on them being on the street you have almost no broad public support.
+long as you insist on them being on the street you have almost no broad public

-why all attempts have failed due to your insistence on the right to be a public
+is why all attempts have failed due to your insistence on the right to be

 I have an article on sexwork.com but you won't like it - Another Blow to Private